THIS POST MAY CONTAIN AFFILIATE LINKS. YOU CAN READ THE FULL DISCLOSURE POLICY, WHICH IS PRETTY DULL, BUT HERE IT IS.

 No driver should be without one.

-The law is such that the truck driver is often viewed to be guilty, until proven innocent.
+Sadly, often the law takes the view that the truck driver is often viewed to be guilty, until proven innocent.